 Although there are many believers in the world today, yet not all will be part of God’s end-time victorious army.
-God is primarily interested in quality, not in quantity!
+God is primarily interested in quality, not in a mere quantity!

 How would God determine the believers who would be in His indomitable and invincible end-time army?

 Just as He determined or selected the three hundred soldiers in Gideon’s victorious army!

 God will select His end-time soldiers among the believers based on their mindsets, attitudes, or conduct towards the things of this life.

 Any believer who allows his mind to be immersed in or preoccupied with the things of this life cannot be an effective soldier in God’s army.

 When a believer becomes entangled, engrossed, or preoccupied with the affairs of this life, he disqualifies himself from God’s army.